User Guide: OONI Probe Mobile App

 - Your OONI Probe data usage.

 Don’t worry about your test results getting lost; as soon as you run an OONI Probe test, your results are automatically published on OONI Explorer and on the OONI API in near real-time.
-If you would like to opt out of the publication of your test results, please refer to the “Configuring your OONI Probe settings: Privacy” section of this guide.
+If you would like to opt out of the publication of your test results, please refer to the “Configuring your OONI Probe settings: Test options" section of this guide.

-Step 2.
+Step 4.
 Tap Delete if you would like to delete all of your OONI Probe test results.
 Otherwise, tap Cancel.

 Websites